 - East China Sea

 - Honshu Island

 - Mount Fuji

-Color the islands green to represent the forests and brown to represent the higher mountainous regions and the ocean
+Color the islands green to represent the forests and brown to represent the higher mountainous regions.
+Finally, color the surrounding ocean blue.

 Older kids can try variations on mapping techniques.
 They could choose from these options: